hjfruit/qiufen/packages/cli/README.md

 ## FAQ

-- I run `yarn gk start` successfully, but i can't access the doc service in chrome.
+- I run `yarn qiufen start` successfully, but i can't access the doc service in chrome.

   Be sure that your port is not in unsafe port list of chrome.